tomsch420/phd-thesis/chapters/random_events.typ

 === Continuous Domains

-Fully integrated cognitive architectures have to reason about both symbolic and sub-symbolic (continuous) information.
+Hybrid cognitive architectures have to reason about both symbolic and sub-symbolic (continuous) information.
 Describing sets of continuous values is often done via intervals.

 #definition([Intervals])[